 It would sound unrealistic to get robot-made burgers in the past, right?

 Well, now it is there for customers.
-The hamburger-producing machine is placed with Creator’s airy 2.200 square-foot-space.
+The hamburger-producing machine sits in Creator’s airy 2.200 square-foot-space.

-The place is very demanded for its bi-weekly lunches.
+The place is in high demand for its bi-weekly lunches.
 The exciting full opening will be in September.

 The restaurant is not far from where the Elon Mask –founded Open AL lab recently tested a robot hand named Dactyl.